Army National Guard Soldiers compete for regional Best Warrior

 |0

-This work, Army National Guard Soldiers compete for regional Best Warrior [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army National Guard Soldiers compete for regional Best Warrior [Image 7 of 7], by SPC Caleb Stone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT